Eric Holder: Return to private practice

+In July 2024, after Joe Biden withdrew from the 2024 United States presidential election and Vice President Kamala Harris launched her presidential campaign, Holder and his law firm Covington & Burling were hired to vet vice presidential nominees.
+On August 5, Harris chose Minnesota governor Tim Walz as her running mate.

 Personal life

-Holder is married to Sharon Malone, an obstetrician.
+Holder is married to Sharon Malone, an obstetrician and author.
 The couple has three children.
 Malone's sister was Vivian Malone Jones, famous for her part in the Stand in the Schoolhouse Door, which led to integration at the University of Alabama.
 Holder has been involved with various mentoring programs for inner-city youth.
 He is also an avid basketball fan and the uncle of former NBA All-Star Jeff Malone.
 Holder and his wife live in Washington, D.C.